 Niri is head of the UK Intellectual Property and Media & Entertainment groups and is regarded as one of the leading lawyers in the fields of soft IP and media by independent directories.

 Tim is senior counsel and head of the firm's Publishing group.
 Tim's legal expertise combines media, intellectual property and advertising.

-> Lorna Caddy is a professional support lawyer focussing on media, technology and brands.
+Lorna Caddy is a senior associate focussing on media, technology and brands.
 She edits and regularly contributes to Download.